-Summary of the Major Provisions and Requirements of The Ralph M. Brown Act
+Brown Act Brown Act HANDBOOK Summary of the Major Provisions and Requirements of the Ralph M. Brown Act

-- Text of the Ralph M. Brown Act - Updated with Changes Effective January 1, 2016
+- > Summary and Discussion of the Major Provisions of the Brown Act - > Text of the Ralph M. Brown Act - > Updated including changes effective January 1, 2020